giancarlopetrini/aws-snapshot-automation/README.md

 # aws-snapshot-automation

-Automate snapshots within AWS to adhere to daily, weekly, monthly, and quarterly retention schedules
+#### A series of 3 Lambda functions that allows for the creation and daily, weekly, monthly, and quarterly retention of EBS Volume Snapshots.

+Thorough implementation guide available at: -> https://giancarlopetrini.com/automate-snapshots/